Generic Name: glyburide and metformin hydrochloride

 No information is available on the pharmacokinetics of glyburide in patients with renal insufficiency.

-In patients with decreased renal function (based on creatinine clearance), the plasma and blood half-life of metformin is prolonged and the renal clearance is decreased in proportion to the decrease in creatinine clearance (see Table 1; also, see WARNINGS).
+In patients with decreased renal function the plasma and blood half-life of metformin is prolonged and the renal clearance is decreased (Table 5); [see Dosage and Administration (2), Contraindications (4), and Warnings and Precautions (5.1)].

 There is no information on the pharmacokinetics of glyburide in elderly patients.

 Limited data from controlled pharmacokinetic studies of metformin in healthy elderly subjects suggest that total plasma clearance is decreased, the half-life is prolonged, and Cmax is increased, when compared to healthy young subjects.
-From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function (see Table 1).
-Metformin treatment should not be initiated in patients ≥80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced.
+From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function (Table; 5); [see Dosage and Administration (2.3) and Warnings and Precautions (5.1)].

 (number of subjects)